Help Give HOPE To Hospice Patients

 HOPE Hospice Volunteers Make A Difference

 Volunteers are an integral part of the hospice team, filling roles that range from direct contact with patients to providing clerical support for the organization.
-Hospices that participate with Medicare are required to utilize volunteers alongside their paid clinical and administrative staff.
+Hospices participating with Medicare must utilize volunteers alongside their paid clinical and administrative staff.

 Hospice volunteers describe their work as gratifying, intellectually stimulating, and emotionally meaningful.
 Hospices require a lot from their volunteers and value them greatly.

-Every HOPE Healthcare and Hospice volunteer receives free and comprehensive training before being assigned a volunteer job.
-They learn hospice philosophy, caring for the terminally ill, grief and loss education, health and safety precautions, and more.
+Every HOPE Healthcare and Hospice volunteer receives free comprehensive training before being assigned a volunteer job.
+They learn hospice philosophy, care for the terminally ill, education about grief and loss, health and safety precautions, and more.

 How You Can Help As A HOPE Hospice Volunteer